Frances Tiafoe Heads to US Open Semifinals, Upsets Andrey Rublev

-Frances Tiafoe heads to US Open Semifinals, upsets Andrey Rublev originally appeared on NBC Sports Chicago
+Frances Tiafoe heads to US Open Semifinals, upsets Andrey Rublev originally appeared on NBC Sports Washington

 Maryland is two matches away from breeding a U.S. Open champion!